 At the end of their studies, learners will earn credentials as Certified Quality Manager, Certified Quality Professional, ISO 9001 Lead Auditor and Total Quality Fast Track Model, subject to them passing the relevant SIRIM assessment.
 These credentials will add value to those in managerial positions, such as officers responsible for executing quality-related tasks and individuals who are involved in the design and implementation of quality management systems (QMS), internal QMS audits and contractor assessments.

-Offered by the Cluster of Applied Sciences (CAS), the two year programme is developed in collaboration with SIRIM Bhd and is fully accredited by the Malaysian Qualifications Agency.
+Offered by the Faculty of Applied Sciences (FAS), the two year programme is developed in collaboration with SIRIM Bhd and is fully accredited by the Malaysian Qualifications Agency.

 According to the Programme Director, Dr Raziana Che Aziz, “OUM academics have collaborated with qualified personnel from SIRIM STS Sdn Bhd to develop the curriculum and learning materials to ensure that the programme will produce competent graduates who are sought after by employers.”